 As an international student, you would surely love to stay connected with your loved ones back home.
 And it is a smart decision to set apart a certain portion of your budget for phone and data expenses.
-This means you will have to look for a feasible call and data plan which can fulfil all your needs and is easy on your pocket as well.
+This means you will have to look for a feasible call and data plan which can fulfill all your needs and is easy on your pocket as well.

 Needless to say, apart from the ones listed above, you will have miscellaneous expenses.
 From dining out to doing laundry, expenses on your clothing to taking a short trip, it is always helpful if you maintain a separate amount for that.
 As a whole, the cost of living in New Zealand is moderate.

 It is always advisable to stay in touch with college or university authorities regarding notifications and updates of work permits to stay clear off any legal issues.
-You can also contact our counsellors right now to know more about working while studying in New Zealand universities or colleges.
+You can also contact our counsellors now to know more about working while studying in New Zealand universities or colleges.

 You might be able to work full-time during scheduled breaks in study, if you're studying full-time for at least 1 academic year and your course is worth more than 120 credits.
 Often, if you’re studying full-time and your course is worth 120 credits or more, the best time to work full time is during the Christmas and New Year holiday period.

-Scholarships are rays of hope and most of the universities and colleges and other institutions keep offering scholarships and bursaries to students which bring down the tuition and other education costs down.
+Scholarships are rays of hope and most of the universities and colleges and other institutions keep offering scholarships and bursaries to students which bring down the tuition and other education costs.
 There are instances when students have been awarded 100% scholarships.
-That means, the scholarship took care of the tuition fee.
+That means, the scholarship takes care of the tuition fee.
 Sometimes, scholarships also extend beyond the tuition fees and also cover many aspects of cost of living expenses, like accommodation and stationery-book costs.
 But like true treasures, these are rare and the competition is very high.

-While several scholarships, ranging from those covering 10% to 50% of tuition fee, are offered directly to students who are eligible according to merit or similar parameters, there are also scholarships for which applicants have to sit for a test and availability is subject to cracking these tests.
+While several scholarships, ranging from those covering 10% to 50% of tuition fee, are offered directly to students who are eligible according to merit or similar parameters, there are also scholarships for which applicants have to sit for a test and availability is subjected to cracking these tests.

 Here are two of the major Scholarships you need to know:

 NZIDRS is funded by the New Zealand government and is available to Indian students planning to pursue a Ph.D. in New Zealand.
-This scholarship covers university tuition fee and all associated student levies along with a living stipend of up to NZ$25,000, which completely tax-free and a health insurance coverage of up to NZ$600 annually for three years.
+This scholarship covers university tuition fee and all associated student levies along with a living stipend of up to NZ$25,000, which is completely tax-free and a health insurance coverage of up to NZ$600 annually for three years.